JHodgkins/MSP3-Movie2Archive/README.md

 ## Deployments
 Please find below the steps on how to Deploy, Fork and Clone.
 ### Deploying the app to Heroku
-Please see this [DEPLOY](/docs/deployment/DEPLOY.md) document for full instructions on creating the Heroku a and the database.
+Please see this [DEPLOY](/docs/deployment/DEPLOY.md) document for full instructions on creating the Heroku app and the database.

 ### Forking the GitHub repository
 Forking a GitHub Repository will make a copy of the original repository on your GitHub account to view, edit or make changes without worrying about affecting the original repository.